 Should your child become ill or injured at school, it is critical that we have current contact information.
 If any of your contact information changes, please be sure to give that updated information to your child’s school.

 Providing a healthy school environment for our students is a district priority all year long.
 During the flu season, we're guided by the recommendations of the Minnesota Department of Health (MDH).
 According to MDH, students with an influenza-like illness (ILI), which is defined as a fever over 100 degrees with a cough or sore throat, should stay home for at least 24 hours after the fever is gone without the use of fever-reducing medication.

 Please help us track the number of students with flu-like illnesses by calling the school's attendance line each day your student is home sick.
 Please mention the specific symptoms your student is experiencing.

 We report flu-like illnesses to state health officials when the total number of students absent with flu-like illnesses reaches 5% of the total school enrollment.
 The health department uses the information to track the spread of the flu throughout the state and to help determine if current immunization requirements and recommendations are effective.
 No student name or other identifying information is shared with the health department for reporting flu-like illnesses.

-Is My Child Well Enough To Go To School (Infectious Disease Pamphlet PDF)
+Is My Child Healthy Enough for School?
+(Infectious Disease Pamphlet pdf)